Editorial

 - The GearAtlas Verdict — our own first-party, hands-on review, written and bylined by a named reviewer who has used the gear.
 This is editorial opinion and carries our score.

-- Owner reviews — verified-owner ratings from our community (rolling out), moderated for authenticity.
+- Owner reviews — verified-owner ratings from our community, moderated for authenticity.

 How we test